kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

 seemed to be alarmed or care that the codes are frustratingly difficult to maintain.
 While most are eager to write code, few are eager to refactor code.

-If the codes are challenging to maintain, why don't we put more effort into refactoring our codes?
 I think there are a few salient reasons for programmers' reluctance to refactor codes.
 (Though I'm sure there are more that may escape my notice.)

 ## It's the Broken Windows